U.S. Department of State: Revised Worldwide Caution.

-Faculty and staff are required to register their professional international travel through the University's international travel registry maintained by the International Studies Office, in order to facilitate University assistance if the need arises.
-Additionally, please share any travel plans with your department chair, dean, or manager.
+UVA's policy on Faculty and Staff International Travel FIN-055 requires registration of international travel for university related travel through the University's international travel registry maintained by the International Studies Office, in order to facilitate University assistance if the need arises.
+Additionally, travelers are advised to share travel plans with their department chair, dean, or manager.

 Faculty and staff traveling as directors, instructors, or support staff for UVA Education Abroad Programs are typically registered separately and do not need to complete the below form.
 Please contact the ISO Operations staff working with your program if you have questions.
 If you have existing access to the application system TDS and need to register for other travel, you must log into the High Security VPN (HSVPN) prior to registering.
 Contact [email protected] if you encounter problems getting to the registry.